RafaelLiendo/Rebus.Extensions.SharedNothing/README.md

 # Rebus.Extensions.SharedNothing

-Provides an Extensions to make to the "No code sharing" scenario easier to configure for [Rebus](https://github.com/rebus-org/Rebus).
+Provides extensions to make to the "No code sharing" scenario easier to configure on [Rebus](https://github.com/rebus-org/Rebus).
+Also it aims to introduce no breaking changes and even be able to have both scenarios at the same time, with or without sharing a dll.

 ![](https://raw.githubusercontent.com/rebus-org/Rebus/master/artwork/little_rebusbus2_copy-200x200.png)